-check-str-concat-over-line-jumps This flag controls whether the implicit-str-concat-in-sequence should generate a warning on implicit string concatenation in sequences defined over several lines.
+- check-str-concat-over-line-jumps This flag controls whether the implicit-str-concat should generate a warning on implicit string concatenation in sequences defined over several lines. - check-quote-consistency This flag controls whether inconsistent-quotes generates a warning when the character used as a quote delimiter is used inconsistently within a module.